telerik/document-processing-docs/libraries/radspreadprocessing/features/comments.md

 # Comments

-Since R1 2022 the SpreadProcessing library supports working with comments.
+Since R2 2022 the SpreadProcessing library supports working with comments.
 Comments are used for marking information about a cell's data and can have one or multiple [Replies] (#replies).
-All comments can be found in the __Comments__ property of the worksheet, which is of the type __CommentsCollection__.
+All comments can be found in the __Comments__ property of the worksheet, which is of the type __CommentCollection__.
 This collection holds __SpreadsheetComment__ objects, which represent the comments.
 Each comment has the following members:

 ***Properties***:

-* __CellIndex:__  Gets or sets the cell index assigned to the comment.
+* __CellIndex:__  Gets or sets the cell index the comment is assigned to.
 * __Text:__ Gets or sets the text of the comment.
 * __CreationDate:__ Gets or sets the date when the comment is created.
 Nullable.
 * __Author:__ Gets or sets the author assigned to the comment.